simplystated/xstate-to-gherkin/README.md

 const machine = createMachine(...);

-// scriptsByFilenames will contain a Map from filenames (e.g. my-feature.feature) to the gherkin content of the file. const scriptsByFilenames = xstateToGherkinScripts(machine);
+// scriptsByFilenames will contain a Map from filenames (e.g. my-feature.feature) to the Gherkin content of the file. const scriptsByFilenames = xstateToGherkinScripts(machine);
 ```

-# Why would you want to generate a gherkin script from a statechart?
+# Why would you want to generate a Gherkin script from a statechart?

 First off, it's important to note that you can describe any reactive system as a statechart.
 That means that you can certainly model anything you are trying to test with Gherkin as a statechart.